-Surrounded by coconut palms and cacao trees, today these lush grounds in the tiny South Pacific nation of Vanuatu (made up of 83 small islands) are eerily quiet.
-But once upon a time, they were the religious grounds of the cannibalistic Amelbati tribe.
+Surrounded by coconut palms and cacao trees, today these lush grounds in the tiny South Pacific nation of Vanuatu (which is made up of 83 small islands) are eerily quiet.
+But once upon a time, they were the religious grounds of the Amelbati tribe, which practiced cannibalism.

-This site of former cannibal ceremonies is a 30-minute uphill trek from Walarano village on Malekula Island.
-Called a “nasara,” this sacred ground is also where the Amelbati tribe buried their chiefs.
+This site of former cannibal ceremonies is a 30-minute uphill trek from Walarano village on Malekula.
+Called a nasara, this sacred ground is also where the Amelbati tribe buried their chiefs.
 The Amelbati are a subset of the Small Nambas clan.
-A “namba” is a woven penis sheath traditionally worn by adult males in Vanuatu.
+A namba is a woven penis sheath traditionally worn by adult males in Vanuatu.
 The size of the leaf used in the sheaths differentiates Malekula’s population into two distinct groups comprised of many tribes: the Big Nambas and the Small Nambas.

 The nasara formed the epicenter of the community.
-Here the tribe performed all their important rituals, including cannibalism.
+Here the tribe performed all their important ceremonies and rituals.
 The nasara is roughly broken into four “rooms:” the ceremonial performance space, the courtroom where judges determined captives’ fates, the kitchen where human flesh was cooked, and the cemetery of past chiefs, which includes their memorial stones, skulls, bones, and conch shell trumpets.
 The site was abandoned when the population moved to the nearby islands of Rano and Wala.

 According to one Vanuatu man, the process of making human flesh edible was time tested and precise: